grimme-lab/xtb_docs/source/md.rst

 Restart
 -------
 The ``mdrestart`` file can be used to restart an MD simulation.
-The file consisted of 6 columns.
-The initial three columns represent the atom coordinates, followed by their corresponding velocities.
+The file consists of 6 columns.
+The initial three columns represent the atom coordinates, followed by their corresponding velocities, both given in atomic units.
 Please note that the atoms retain the same order as in the input geometry file.
 This can be very helpful for equilibration purposes.
 In order to achive this, in the ``$md`` block the ``restart`` parameter has to be set to ``true``.